 The Gothic Quarter is the oldest part of Barcelona, filled with narrow streets, charming squares, and buildings that showcase Gothic architecture.
 The narrow streets offer ample opportunity to explore the many shops, restaurants, and cafes located in the area.
 Visitors can find Barcelona's most historical landmarks here, including the Cathedral of Barcelona, the Roman walls, and the Plaça del Rei.

 Montjuic Castle is a historic fortress built in the 18th century.
 Take a tour of the castle and learn about its role in the Spanish Civil War.
 The castle also offers stunning views of the city and the sea.
 You can also combine a visit to Montjuic with Camp Nou on your way to the airport on Norwegian's Panoramic Barcelona & Barca Stadium excursion.

 Barcelona is an exciting city with something for everyone.
 Whether you are interested in art, history, or soaking up the local culture, there are plenty of things to do and see.
-If you haven't booked your Barcelona cruise yet, sign up for Ofertas de cruceros Norwegian to get the latest specials and offers delivered to your inbox.
+If you haven't booked your Barcelona cruise yet, sign up for Norwegian cruise deals to get the latest specials and offers delivered to your inbox.